Open3DA/LL3DA/README.md

 ## License

 This code is distributed under an [MIT LICENSE](LICENSE).
-If there are any problem regarding our project, please open an issue.
+If there are any problem regarding our paper and code, feel free to open an issue!